Aeroflot Flight 04: Investigation

 Later accidents demonstrated that when a Tu-104 flew in certain atmospheric conditions, both clear weather and near thunderstorms, the aircraft was prone to losing longitudinal stability, that could be followed by the landing gear dropping, engine failure, and artificial horizon failure.
-At the time, the issues with the Tu-104's low stall speed facilitated by weak mechanization of the wing and the other mechanical issues mentioned were not well known.
+At the time, the issues with the Tu-104's high stall speed facilitated by weak mechanization of the wing and the other mechanical issues mentioned were not well known.